 This brings to mind the phrase, “Out of sight, out of mind”.

 The same thought applies to your pantry at home.
 Throw out the junk food so it’s not there tempting you to eat it.

 6. Keep stress under control.

-When we are chronically stressed, our levels of cortisone go up.
+When we’re chronically stressed, our levels of cortisone go up.
 This can cause us to eat more and gain weight (5).

-I found an app that helps you focus on reducing stress.
+Also, I found a great app that helps you deal with stress.
 It’s called Calm.

 Bringing a healthy dish to holiday gatherings can give you something healthy to eat even if everything else is rich or sugar-laden.
 This can help you keep your healthy eating goals in check.

 It also gives others the opportunity to try a delicious and healthful recipe!